I fear what would have happened if I’d walked up to the editors in my first newsroom and told them I was filing a nuanced story.

 My biggest laugh in the Billy Wilder-Jack Lemmon-Walter Matthau version of “The Front Page” (1974) is the scene where impatient editor Walter Burns looms over the shoulder of reporter Hildy Johnson, on whose story he is waiting, and asks him what he’s doing.
 Hildy says he is polishing the second paragraph.
 Burns replies, “Who’s gonna read the second paragraph?”

 I ran into not-so-subtle editor reaction even at the weekly Santa Fe Reporter, where I worked later.
 The tension was palpable, to say the least, as I sat in editor Dick McCord’s dark, cramped and jumbled office while he edited a needed story I had filed past deadline.
 He was running the copy through his typewriter, firing questions at me as he went.
-When I tried to explain the nuances of a probably clumsy sentence in a story that we both knew was not a well done, Newsday veteran McCord snapped, in words that still sting, “We only have time for ‘yes’ or ‘no’ answers.”
+When I tried to explain the nuances of a probably clumsy sentence in a story that we both knew was not well done, Newsday veteran McCord snapped, in words that still sting, “We only have time for ‘yes’ or ‘no’ answers.”

 My first interview with a really famous person was with retired General of the Army Omar Bradley.
 I was in awe, for one thing, and I succumbed to the fundamental newspaper flaw of wanting to be a writer more than a reporter.
 I stayed up all night in the New Mexican newsroom trying to write my story for the then-pms paper, filling my trash can with reams of crumpled, typewritten paper.
 At something like 7 in the morning, I walked up to the city editor’s desk.
 Gently laying the story into his copy basket instead of giving it the usual toss, I mentioned I had worked on it all night.

-The city editor glanced at the first take it for a second or two and asked, “For this?”
+The city editor glanced at the first take for a second or two and asked, “For this?”